asqwerty666/acevbm/README.md

 ### What it does?

 Basically it takes the Freesurfer segmentation of every experiment and construct the gray matter (GM) from it.
 Then take the GM images and construct a template using ANTs script *antsMultivariateTemplateConstruction2.sh*.
+This last was sligthly modified in order to allow a better control of SLURM jobs, using the *-p* (prepend) switch and *#SBATCH* directives.
 I tried to mimick the FSL name conventions so I can run *randomise* command in the same way at the end.

 This is built on top of SLURM but I think the Workload Manager could be changed without any trouble if needed.
-Anyway, this is written with heavy paralelization and it is not intended to be ran into a single machine or similar environment
+Anyway, this is written with heavy paralelization and it is not intended to be ran into a single machine or similar environment.

 ### Dependencies